hae-sung-oh/AutoParkSimulation/README.md

 ## Training
 You can train the agent with Reinforcement Learning by running commands below and hitting the 'Play' button in the Unity Editor.

+Note: Don't forget to activate the virtual environment that made in the installation part.

 * Default command
     ```
     mlagents-learn trainer_config.yaml